ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 ### TSC funding

-EEA Community Projects supports all of its TSCs.
+Ethereum OASIS Open Project supports all of its TSCs.
 However, if a TSC would like additional resources, beyond those provided by default by OASIS, to support its initiatives, it may seek additional funding.

 Any Sponsor may provide additional funding through OASIS that is designated for a specific TSC to allocate.
 Non-Sponsors may contribute additional funding as described in [Non-Sponsor TSC funding](#non-sponsor-tsc-funding).